 Students whose appeal is approved will be placed on Financial Aid Probation for one semester.
-After that semester, the student must have successfully earned at least 12 credit hours and have a cumulative Baker GPA of at least 2.00.
-If the student is not successful, the student will again be placed on Financial Aid Suspension and will not be eligible for any type of institutional financial aid.
-To regain eligibility, the student will need to successfully complete at least one semester without financial aid and meet minimum standards.
+After that semester, the student must have successfully earned 12 credit hours and have a cumulative Baker GPA of at least 2.00.
+If the student is not successful, the student will again be placed on Financial Aid Suspension and will not be eligible for any type of financial aid.
+To regain eligibility, the student will need to successfully complete at least one semester without financial aid.